 Despite the outbreak of the COVID-19 pandemic since 2020, the school hours in Singapore were not affected to a large extent.
 The students continue having lectures and tutorials at school.
-Together with the Government support, the business performance for the education business and the Group's early childhood education business in Singapore was only slightly affected by the outbreak of the COVID-19 pandemic.
+Together with the Government support, the performance of the Group's early childhood education business in Singapore was only slightly affected by the outbreak of the COVID-19 pandemic.
 The Group has made a proper and wise decision in development of early childhood education business in Singapore.

-During 2021, the Group has acquired one pre-school in Singapore.
-The enrollment of the Group's pre-schools was stable even under COVID-19 pandemic, maintaining an average of around 60% utilization during the year.
-As at 31 December, the average number of enrollment was 1,000 out of total average capacity of 1,665.
+The performance has been improving gradually since 2021.
+As at 31 December 2022, the number of enrollment was approximately 1,050 out of total capacity of approximately 1,560.
 The Group is confident that enrollment will remain stable even under pandemic.